 As part of our contract we carry out monthly, quarterly, six monthly and annual visits on sixty of their properties, which include halls of residence and campus buildings.
 This Legionella risk assessment involves temperature measurement, sampling and analysis of bacteria, cleaning and disinfection regimes of all their hot and cold water storage systems including the down services and showers.

-David Ballantyne from Northumbria University said: “Tim and the team are quick to answer queries and have a very good working knowledge of Legionella control.”
+David Ballantyne from Northumbria University said: “The team are quick to answer queries and have a very good working knowledge of Legionella control.”

-“We have been working with Northumbria University for over 15 years and it’s our responsibility to make sure that through our work as experts we provide the university with peace of mind.” said Tim Sibbald, Water Systems Manager.
+“We have been working with Northumbria University for over 15 years and it’s our responsibility to make sure that through our work as experts we provide the university with peace of mind.” said Michael Dean, Water Systems Manager.